Last updated on October 10th, 2019 at 10:44 am

 Despite being just 20 miles long, the small island of Aruba is a perfect getaway for all types of travelers.
-Known for it scenic sunsets, clear waters, and laid-back vibe, Aruba is ideal for creating new memories with the one you love.
+Known for its scenic sunsets, clear waters, and laid-back vibe, Aruba is ideal for creating new memories.

 Things to do in Aruba